-Our Key Stage 4 curriculum is set up to help students take the right level of course and the best combination of qualifications, where the learning and subject suits them best.
+Our Key Stage 4 curriculum is set up to help students take the right level of course and the best combination of qualifications.

-All students study GCSEs in English Language, English Literature, Mathematics, Combined Science (two GCSEs) and French or Spanish as a core curriculum at Key Stage 4.
-However, they are also able to choose three option subjects to make up 30% of their curriculum.
+All students study GCSEs in English language, English literature, mathematics and combined science (two GCSEs) as a core curriculum at Key Stage 4.
+Students are placed in a guided pathway based on their prior achievement at Key Stage 2 and Key Stage 3.
+This will ensure that they have the most appropriate range of subjects and that they are both challenged and supported.
 There will be some adjustments for a small number of students who need a more personalised curriculum and this will be discussed with each student and their family.

-All other subjects are "free" choices for students.
+Most students will be able to choose four option subjects.
+These will be guided in some cases, for instance selecting a language or a humanity.
+Some other subjects are "free choices" for students.
 These include a range of both GCSE and vocational qualifications.
 Some subjects cannot be taken together and we will advise students on the best combination for them.
 Further information about this can be found in the questions section and in the introduction video on the school website.